frnandu/diypowerflow/README.md

 ## How to run it
 It requires a running MQTT server from which to get its power values.
 Also it uses influx for the kWh values and powerwall SOC.
+So make sure you have both installed and running somewhere in your network.

 Open project.js and configure it for your usecase. then run